Saturday 14/03/2026 – 2026 Welsh and NGOC Leagues and BUCS Orienteering Championships – Merthyr Mawr

 Facilities

 Toilets will be available in the event car park.
-There is also a fairly tatty toilet block in Candleston public car park
+There is also a small toilet block in Candleston public car park.

 If you are interested in obtaining NGOC club kit, whilst there will not be an extensive range of sizes to try on at the event, we can have a few sizes available for specific items.
 You can see the options, and a size chart, on the Club Kit page.
 Email paul@ngoc.org.uk with details of any items, and relevant sizes, you wish to try, and we can have those available.